-- Please check your child's book bag every night as there may be important letters or pieces of information. - Encourage your child to keep their bag tidy. - If the children would like to put a keyring on their reading folder to help them identify them in the box, that is fine.
-But only 1 please!!
+- Please check your child's book bag every night as there may be important letters or pieces of information. - Encourage your child to keep their bag tidy. - If the children would like to put a keyring on their reading bag to help them identify them in the box, that is fine.
+Please only put one keyring on their bag as more than one takes up a lot of room in the box and we have a limited space to store book bags.